lingsoft/smegram-elg/README.md

 }
 ```

-The array-of-arrays errs has one array per error.
+The array-of-arrays has one array per error.
 Within each error-array, beg/end are offsets in text, typ is the (internal)
 error type, exp is the human-readable explanation, and each rep is a possible
 suggestion for replacement of the text between beg/end in text.